sunpy/ndcube/docs/data_classes.rst

 The `~ndcube.NDCube` objects within an `~ndcube.NDCubeSequence` must be have the same shape and physical types associated with each axis.
 They must also be arranged in some order.
 The direction in which the cubes are ordered is referred to as the "sequence axis".
-For example, say we have four images with a shape of 512 x 512 represented by four 2-D `~ndcube.NDCube` objects.
+For example, say we have four images of the Sun taken at four different times with the same instrument.
+The images have the same array shape but are represented by different sets of WCS transformations with the same number and types are axes.
-Let's also say they that were taken at different times, but that their WCS transformations only describe their celestial coordinates.
+However, the WCS transformations only describe their celestial coordinates.
+Time is not represented.
+We can place place each image in its own `~ndcube.NDCube` object but we cannot combine them into a single `~ndcube.NDCube` because we do not have a single 3-D WCS object.
+This is where `~ndcube.NDCubeSequence` comes into play.
-We can place these `~ndcube.NDCube` objects into a `~ndcube.NDCubeSequence` where the sequence axis acts as a 3rd axis representing time.
+It allows us to combine the NDCubes into a single object where the sequence axis acts a third dimension representing time.
-Thus, the data set has an effective shape of ``(4, 512, 512)``.
+Thus we can treat the `~ndcube.NDCubeSequence` as if it were a single 3-D data set with an effective shape of ``(4, 512, 512)``.
+However under the hood each image remains in its own `~ndcube.NDCube` object.

-This is shown in panel a) in the figure below.
+The above situation is shown in panel a) in the figure below.
-The cubes are represented as blue squares (representing its array-based data) inset with a smaller red square (representing its coordinates and metadata).
+The cubes are denoted by blue squares (representing its array-based data) inset with a smaller red square (representing its coordinates and metadata).
-The 2-D cubes are stacked in a 3rd dimension labeled "sequence axis".
+The 2-D cubes are stacked in a 3rd dimension labeled "sequence axis" which in the above example represents time.

 .. image:: images/ndcubesequence_diagram.png
-  :width: 400
+  :width: 800
   :alt: Schematic of an NDCubeSequence and its two configurations.

 However, let's also say that the images represent tiles in a mosaic that, when combined, form a map of the sky much larger than the field of view of the instrument.
 Thus the images represent adjacent regions of the sky.
 In that case the cubes are not only ordered in time, but also along one of their spatial axes.
 Another way of saying this is that the sequence axis is parallel to one of the cubes' axes.
-The cube axis that's parallel to the sequence axis is known as the common axis.
+This cube axis is known as the "common axis".
-Let's say in our example that the common axis is the x-axis of the cubes.
+Let's say in our example that the common axis is the 2nd axis.
-Thus, we can also treat the data set as if it were a single image with a shape of ``(2048, 512)``.
+Thus, we can also treat the data set as if it were a single image with a shape of ``(512, 2048)``.
 See panel b) of the figure above.

-Setting a common axis is optional and if one is not set it simply means can only treat the data in configuration a) in the figure above.
+Setting a common axis is optional and does not force the user to interact with the data as if it were in configuration b).
-However if a common axis is set, it means the users can treat the data in configuration a) or b).
-`~ndcube.NDCubeSequence` has different versions of its methods whose names are prefixed with ``cube_like`` that account for the common axis.
-Equivalent non-cube-like methods do not.
+Instead `~ndcube.NDCubeSequence` has different versions of its methods whose names are prefixed with ``cube_like`` that account for the common axis and equivalent non-cube-like methods that do not.
-This allows users to switch back and forth between configurations a) and b) as their use case demands.
+This allows users to switch back and forth between configurations a) and b) as their use case demands without the requiring the user to have two versions of the same data.
 This flexibility makes `~ndcube.NDCubeSequence` a powerful tool when handling complex N-D dimensional data described by different but comparable coordinate transformations.

 Initializing an NDCubeSequence
 ------------------------------
-To initialize the most basic `~ndcube.NDCubeSequence` object, all you need is a list of `~ndcube.NDCube` instances.
+To initialize the most basic `~ndcube.NDCubeSequence`, all you need is a list of `~ndcube.NDCube` instances.
-Let's first define three 3-D NDCubes for slit-spectrograph data as we did in the :ref:`ndcube` section of this tutorial.
+Let's first define four 3-D NDCubes.

 .. code-block:: python